sidhughes/AI4EO_Sentinel2_NDVI_Regression_Final/README.md

 ```
 Invalid Epping Forest pixels were removed using the same method as the Richmond Park dataset.

 Unlike Richmond Park, the Epping Forest dataset was not included in the model training-testing split.
 It was kept separate as an independent testing dataset.
-This allows us to test whether models trained on Richmond Park can be generalised to a different vegetation-dominated landscape.
+This allows us to test whether models trained on Richmond Park can be generalised to a different landscape.

 ## Model Testing